SherifSabri/ImageSegmentationWithDeeplab/README.md

 Image Segmentation using Deeplab v3+

 ## Summary
-<p>Experiminting with Quantization of Tensorflow Models on various datasets with the DeepLab v3 Decoder architecture and MobileNet v2 Encoder architectureusing using a variety of techniques including
+<p>Experimenting with Quantization of Tensorflow Models on various datasets with the DeepLab v3 Decoder architecture and MobileNet v2 Encoder architectureusing using a variety of techniques including
 <ul>
   <li>Quantization aware training </li>
   <li>Quantization aware training with delay </li>